ShengCN/SSN_SoftShadowNet/README.md

 ```

 # License
-Please check the LICENSE file.
 SSN may be used non-commercially, meaning for research or evaluation purposes only.

 # Citation
 ```